 - Lean beef, poultry, seafood, beans, lentils and soy foods are great sources of protein – a nutrient that helps repair and build muscles.
 Opt for grilled or baked meats, rather than fried, to limit saturated fats.

 Get the Most Nutrition from Your Diet

 Foods and drinks with added sugars and solid fats are a temptation for many Americans, but eating smart doesn’t mean you have to stay away from all fats and sugars.
 Portion sizes and food sources make a big difference.

 If you have a sweet tooth – try fruit first.
 Fruit has naturally occurring sugars, but it also contains vitamins, minerals, antioxidants and dietary fiber.
 If you’re looking for something savory – try a handful of nuts, or some avocado with whole-grain crackers.
 Unsaturated fats can help boost your good cholesterol – just watch your portion size as too many calories from any source can still cause weight gain.

 Still craving that dessert?
 Remember moderation is key and savor a small portion of your favorite treat.

 Balance Food and Physical Activity

 What you eat is just one part of the energy balance equation.
-The other is your physical activity.
-Most of us take in more calories than we spend on our daily activities.
+The other is physical activity.

-Finding a healthier balance means fitting more activity into your day.
-The minimum for good health is 30 minutes of moderate to vigorous activity each day.
-To reach a healthy weight, you may need to be physically active longer (60 minutes a day) or participate in more intense activities.
-How much activity do you usually get now?
-If it's only 15 minutes, try adding a 15- or 20-minute walk during your lunch break, or breaking up your activity throughout the day, to meet your goal.
+Finding a healthy balance means fitting physical activity into your day.
+For overall health, aim for 30 minutes of moderate to vigorous activity each day.
+To lose weight, you may need to be physically active for 60 to 90 minutes per day or participate in more intense activities.
+Try adding a 15- or 20-minute walk during your lunch break, or breaking up your activity throughout the day, to meet your goal.